aubble/goTunneLS/README.md

 ###config.json

-The configuration file's syntax is JSON and it consists of an array of the nodes structs each with the following fields, and then the path to the logFile.
-A neat simple example file, config.json, is included.
+The configuration file's syntax is JSON and it consists of an array of the nodes structs each with their own fields.
+Then its followed by StdErrLogging/StdErrPrefix/LogPath all of which are explained further below.
+Here is the example file included.

 	{
 		"Nodes": [